 It goes without saying that most electronic logging device (ELD) systems collect a lot of data.
 That's both good news and bad news.
 It's good news because more data allows you to better track Hours of Service compliance and other issues, such as detention time, equipment utilization, and driver availability and performance.
 The bad news is that the volume of data can be crushing.

 To take advantage of the benefits of ELD data while avoiding the pitfalls, here are four things you should know about ELD data:

 Audits Are Different with "Big Data"

-When FMCSA investigates Hours of Service compliance at a carrier using an electronic logging system, the audit will be much different than the audit done at a carrier that uses paper logs.
+When FMCSA investigates Hours of Service compliance at a carrier using an ELD system, the audit will be much different than the audit done at a carrier that uses paper logs.
 An auditor at a carrier using paper logs will spend a lot of time "looking at logs" and verifying that those logs were completed correctly, that the Hours of Service limits were complied with, and that the logs were not falsified.